Petra Nova: Construction and Initial Operation

 The original coal-fired plant entered commercial service in 1977, and the new carbon emissions reduction system was first put into operation on January 10, 2017.
 The project was designed to annually capture approximately 33% of the carbon dioxide (or 1.6 million tonnes) emissions from the plant's boiler #8.

 The carbon dioxide gas was captured at 99% purity, and is then compressed and piped about 82 miles to the West Ranch Oil Field, where it is used for enhanced oil recovery.
 The oil field had previously been producing 300 barrels of oil per day.
 With the new injection of high pressure carbon dioxide into the field, the oil production of the field was increased by a factor of 50 to 15,000 barrels per day.
 This project was expected to run for at least another 20 years.
 To satisfy the Clean Coal Power Initiative requirements, the Texas Bureau of Economic Geology put a monitoring plan in place to keep track of the injection and movement of the beneath the surface and in the rock structures at West Ranch.

-On May 1, 2020, NRG shut down Petra Nova, citing low oil prices during the COVID-19 pandemic.
+On May 1, 2020, NRG temporarily shut down Petra Nova, citing low oil prices during the COVID-19 pandemic.
 Due primarily to outages of the host natural gas cogeneration unit, the project missed its carbon sequestration goal by 17% over its first three years of operation.